carloscasalar/basketball-manager-advisor/README.md

     docker run --rm -it -v /YOUR/LOCAL/PROJECTS/DIR/basketball-manager-advisor:/opt -w /opt shippingdocker/php-composer:latest composer run-script test-checklist

+## Run de app

+You can run de app with the following command:

+    php bin/console

+Also with composer command `run`:

+    composer run-script run

+If you don't have php or composer installed in your system you can run it with docker

+    docker run --rm -it -v /YOUR/LOCAL/PROJECTS/DIR/basketball-manager-advisor:/opt -w /opt shippingdocker/php-composer:latest php bin/console.php
+    docker run --rm -it -v /YOUR/LOCAL/PROJECTS/DIR/basketball-manager-advisor:/opt -w /opt shippingdocker/php-composer:latest composer run-script run

 ## PHPUnit cheatsheet

 You can use [matthiasnoback's](https://github.com/matthiasnoback) [PHPUnit cheatsheet](https://github.com/matthiasnoback/workshop-unit-testing/blob/master/cheatsheet.md)